deliciousbrains/spinupwp-community-code-of-conduct/README.md

 ## Code of Conduct

 “The SpinupWP Community” or “SpinupWP Community” in this document refers to the SpinupWP Developer Community organization at [https://community.spinupwp.com/](https://community.spinupwp.com/).
 “The administrators” refers to the administrators on this organization, which can be accessed [here](https://community.spinupwp.com/members?active=admins), or from the **Members** button next to **Settings** and then select **Admins**.
 (You must be a member of the organization to view.)

 The SpinupWP Community is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all SpinupWP Community spaces, including public channels, private channels and direct messages, both online and off.
+This code of conduct applies to all SpinupWP Community spaces, including public channels, private channels, and direct messages, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.

 Some SpinupWP Community spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.